Prag8855/aab/content/guides/permanent-residence.md

     - **Spouse of a German citizen**
         You can get permanent residence after 3 years together in Germany.
 - [ ] **Support yourself**
-    Your income must cover your cost of living.
-If you are currently unemployed, find a job before you apply for permanent residence.
+    Your income must cover your cost of living. *[[Bürgergeld]]* does not count as a source of income.[^7] If you are currently unemployed, find a job before you apply for permanent residence.
 - [ ] **Speak German**
     You must speak B1 German.
 If you have a [[Blue Card]], you can get permanent residence with A1 German after 27 months.
 - [ ] **Have savings for retirement**
     ...

-If you don't qualify for permanent residence, you might still qualify for German citizenship.
+**You might qualify for German citizenship**, even if you can't get permanent residence.
+Citizenship is better because you get a German passport, you can work in other EU countries, you can vote in elections.
+Citizenship can't be revoked.

 ## How to apply in Berlin